varnish/Varnish-Book/varnish_book.rst

    Actually, you can call the ``PURGE`` method whatever you like, but ``PURGE`` has become the de-facto naming standard.
    Squid, for example, uses the ``PURGE`` method name for the same purpose.

+   Purges apply to a specific object, since they use the same lookup operation as in ``vcl_hash``.
+   Therefore, purges cannot use regular expressions.
+   A positive effect is that purges find and remove objects really fast!

    The down-side of using ``PURGE`` is that you evict content from cache before you know if Varnish can fetch a new copy from the backend.
-   That means that if the backend is down, Varnish does not have a copy of the content.
+   That means that if you purge some objects and the backend is down, Varnish will end up having no copy of the content.

 VCL – ``vcl_purge``
 ...................